 Just like it is hard to spend your hard earn money, same goes for the lessons you learn without someone guiding you and fixing your mistakes for you.
 It is just much more rewarding to learn on your own because it gives you such a sense of pride that you figured it out all by yourself, all because you wanted to.
 Some skills, however, are not learned right away instead they come with time.
 And that too is very valuable because no matter what, you will not be able to learn if you do not purse a side project.

 A word of caution: don’t take on anything too big – start small and work your way up one step at a time.
 This will make things much easier for you as you will be able to accomplish things quicker, which helps stop you from getting discouraged.
-If you have short finish lines often you won’t be bugged down if you had less of lengthier ones.
+If you have short finish lines often you won’t be bugged down as much, progress will be easy to spot.
 Seeing regular results and progress is healthy; it is actually really good.

 The new resume